 - b.
-BMI ≥ 40: A co-morbidity is not required.
-However, participation in a medical weight management program is required. - c.
-BMI ≥ 50: Neither a co-morbidity, nor participation in a medical weight management program, is required.
+BMI ≥ 40: Participation in a medical weight management program is required (presence of a co-morbidity is NOT required). - c. $BMI \ge 50$ : Neither participation in a medical weight management program, nor presence of a co-morbidity, is required.